 * Loop the Loop by Barbara Dougan

 Visually demonstrate the experience and wisdom of aging by bringing two (or three) jars into the classroom.
 Fill one with beans, dried pasta, marbles, pennies, or whatever you have on hand to represent the fullness of a life well lived.
 Put 5 or 6 of the same item into the second jar to demonstrate to the students that they are just beginning to experience life.
-(If you include a third jar, it can represent birth.)
+(If you include a third jar, it can represent birth and be empty.)
 Talk with the students about what it means to "fill the jar" as you age, the benefits of making new friends, experiencing new places, etc.

 Invite a 100-year-old (or someone soon to be 100 years old) from your local community to talk to your class about what life was like when (s)he was a child, what types of activities s(he) enjoyed, what s(he) did as an adult for a career (or stay-at-home parent), and what s(he) enjoys doing for fun now.
 Coordinate ahead of time with the older adult on what s(he) enjoys and incorporate a student activity around that interest into the experience.
 (If the adult enjoys reading, incorporate reading a book (perhaps one from the list above) to the children; if the adult enjoys crafts, let the adult lead the students through a craft, etc.)